Tuesday, September 1, 2009

 Mythos clung to his father’s hand as they made their way to the strange old man in long flowing robe and beard.

-The man lifted his head from the scroll where he was writing and said, “next.”
+The man lifted his head from the scroll where he was writing and nodded to Mythos and his father.

 Mythos and his father stepped forward.